 An investigation into the accident, completed in June 1973, found that the plane had ‘made a very steep and very low level turn to the left round a marker pylon at the up-wind end of the take-off runway, during which, after the angle of bank had increased to about 80, there was an abrupt and very considerable increase in the rate of turn.’
 It concluded that, ‘The abrupt increase in the rate of turn may well have been a last-second attempt to prevent the port wing hitting houses which lay in the immediate flight path.’
 Additionally, it was noted that the Prince’s license stated, ‘Holder to wear spectacles which correct for distant vision and shall have available a second pair whilst exercising the privileges of the license.’
 His broken spectacles were discovered amongst the debris.

 Never doubting that their romance would eventually be rekindled, Zsuzsi maintains that William had been deeply in love with her, but was torn between her and his family who feared that ‘he would be likened to the Duke of Windsor,’ even dubbing her ‘the new Mrs Simpson’ into the bargain.
 So, they ‘wanted an end to the affair.’

 The Prince’s tragic death inspired Zsuzsi to devote herself to her lover’s other great passion – flying.
 She earned a commercial pilot’s license and then worked in the aviation industry.
 Now 79 and the subject of The Other Prince William, a new Channel 4 documentary, Zsuzsi Starkloff still speaks about her royal beau, and what might have been, claiming recently, ‘If William had been born in a different age he’d have been free to pursue his heart.
-But we gave each other beautiful memories, and not many people can
+But we gave each other beautiful memories.’

 Historical Dictionary of the British Monarchy – James Panton (2011)